UTPALKUMAR492/AI-Driven-Smart-Learning-Platform/README.md

-# SmartLearning
+# AI - Driven Smart Learning Platform

-SmartLearning is a full-stack learning management / course platform with teacher and student roles.
-It includes features such as course creation, video lessons, notes (PDF) uploads, quizzes, results tracking, and a teacher dashboard with analytics and result viewing.
+AI-Driven Smart Learning Platform is a full-stack learning management / course platform with teacher, student and Admin roles.
+It includes features such as course creation, video lessons, notes (PDF) uploads, Ai Generate quizzes, results tracking, and a teacher dashboard with analytics and result viewing.

 This repository contains two main apps:
 - backend/ — Node.js + Express API and admin/teacher/student routes, MongoDB models, and uploads.